paulshorey/ps-nyc/README.md

 * npm install (first, if haven't done so already)
 * gulp watch (to run dev environment)
 * gulp (to simply build once, and it's done)
-* then, run "node app.js" from this folder, to start the dev server at http://localhost:2080
+* then, run "npm start" from this folder, to start the dev server and open the default browser to http://localhost:2080
 * note: whenever you make a change to html or css or js, you have to manually refresh the page
 ###